-Some tips and tricks to help get the most out of your Synology NAS.
+Some tips and tricks to help get the most out of the Synology DS413 NAS.

 Sometimes you need to do things as the root user.
 To gain access to the root account is a multi-step process.
 Here’s what I do:

 Fire up Putty and login as the admin user.
 The password will be the same as the admin user you setup when you initially configured your NAS.
 In order to get a Putty session established, you will need to ensure SSH is enabled.
 To do that, open up Control Panel, click Terminal & SNMP and check the Enable SSH service box.